4xush/alora-ai/README.md

 ### For Interviewers

 1. **Log in to the Interviewer Portal**: Access your dedicated dashboard
-2. **Review Candidates**: See all candidates who have completed interviews
+2. **Review Candidates**: See all unique candidates with their best performance metrics
+   - Sort by best score, average score, or last interview date
    - Search by name or email
+   - Filter by status (completed, in progress)

-3. **Analyze Performance**
+3. **Analyze Individual Candidates**
-   - Click on any candidate to see detailed results
+   - Click on any candidate to view their dedicated profile page
+   - See all interview attempts for that specific candidate
-   - Review interview transcripts
+   - Compare performance across multiple interview sessions
+4. **Deep-Dive Into Attempts**
+   - View detailed question-by-question breakdowns
    - Access AI-generated feedback and scoring
+   - Review complete interview transcripts

 ## 🏗️ Architecture